Yellow953/Ssup/README.md

 4 - A message chat box to create messages when in any chat room.

-5 – A Browser Notification will be sent to user if a chat room has a new message
+5 – A Browser Notification will be sent to user if a chat room has a new message -->

+only people who joined the public rooms get notified red dots working with a single page in rails using partials